-Area high school, middle school, and junior college jazz bands will come to Friends University to celebrate the 21st annual Jazz Festival and perfect their skills with the musical masters at Friends University.
+Over 850 area high school, middle school, and junior college jazz students will come to Friends University to celebrate the 22nd annual Jazz Festival and perfect their skills with the musical masters at Friends University.

-The Friends University Concert Band will perform at 7:30 p.m.
+Alto saxophonist Steve Ticknor will be joining the Friend University Concert Band at 7:30 p.m.
 Feb.
-10 in the Riney Fine Arts Center’s Sebits Auditorium.
-Bassoonist Nancy Goeres will be joining the Concert Band.
+9 in the Riney Fine Arts Center’s Sebits Auditorium.

 Major-Sergeant Steve Ticknor is the principal saxophone in the United States Army Band, Pershing’s Own, in Washington, D.C.